Essential Utilities (NYSE:WTRG) Updates FY 2022 Earnings Guidance

 Essential Utilities (NYSE:WTRG – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
-The company provided EPS guidance of $1.750-$1.800 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.780.
+The company provided earnings per share guidance of $1.750-$1.800 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.780.
 The company issued revenue guidance of -.

-Essential Utilities (NYSE:WTRG – Get Rating) last released its quarterly earnings results on Wednesday, February 23rd.
-The company reported $0.44 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.43 by $0.01.
-Essential Utilities had a net margin of 23.00% and a return on equity of 8.87%.
-During the same quarter last year, the firm posted $0.46 EPS.
-As a group, equities research analysts predict that Essential Utilities will post 1.66 EPS for the current year.
+Essential Utilities (NYSE:WTRG – Get Rating) last posted its quarterly earnings data on Wednesday, February 23rd.
+The company reported $0.44 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.43 by $0.01.
+Essential Utilities had a net margin of 22.98% and a return on equity of 8.65%.
+During the same quarter in the previous year, the firm earned $0.46 earnings per share.
+As a group, research analysts anticipate that Essential Utilities will post 1.78 EPS for the current year.

-Separately, Barclays upgraded shares of Essential Utilities from an equal weight rating to an overweight rating and boosted their target price for the stock from $50.00 to $56.00 in a research note on Wednesday, December 8th.
+Separately, Barclays upgraded shares of Essential Utilities from an equal weight rating to an overweight rating and increased their target price for the company from $50.00 to $56.00 in a research report on Wednesday, December 8th.

-In other Essential Utilities news, CAO Robert A. Rubin sold 1,954 shares of the company’s stock in a transaction on Wednesday, December 8th.
-The shares were sold at an average price of $51.00, for a total value of $99,654.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Corporate insiders own 0.18% of the company’s stock.

-Large investors have recently made changes to their positions in the company.
-OLD Mission Capital LLC purchased a new position in Essential Utilities during the third quarter worth about $1,063,000.
-Cubist Systematic Strategies LLC raised its holdings in Essential Utilities by 31.6% during the fourth quarter.
-Cubist Systematic Strategies LLC now owns 43,870 shares of the company’s stock worth $2,355,000 after purchasing an additional 10,528 shares in the last quarter.
-Sei Investments Co. raised its holdings in Essential Utilities by 6.5% during the fourth quarter.
-Sei Investments Co. now owns 157,878 shares of the company’s stock worth $8,478,000 after purchasing an additional 9,684 shares in the last quarter.
-Advisors Asset Management Inc. raised its holdings in Essential Utilities by 81.5% during the fourth quarter.
-Advisors Asset Management Inc. now owns 4,883 shares of the company’s stock worth $262,000 after purchasing an additional 2,192 shares in the last quarter.
-Finally, Metropolitan Life Insurance Co NY raised its holdings in Essential Utilities by 13.1% during the fourth quarter.
-Metropolitan Life Insurance Co NY now owns 41,163 shares of the company’s stock worth $2,210,000 after purchasing an additional 4,779 shares in the last quarter.
-66.40% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently modified their holdings of WTRG.
+First Community Trust NA acquired a new stake in Essential Utilities during the fourth quarter worth about $43,000.
+Toroso Investments LLC acquired a new stake in Essential Utilities during the fourth quarter worth about $219,000.
+Advisors Asset Management Inc. increased its position in Essential Utilities by 81.5% during the fourth quarter.
+Advisors Asset Management Inc. now owns 4,883 shares of the company’s stock worth $262,000 after purchasing an additional 2,192 shares during the last quarter.
+Kingsview Wealth Management LLC acquired a new stake in Essential Utilities during the fourth quarter worth about $366,000.
+Finally, NewEdge Advisors LLC acquired a new stake in Essential Utilities during the fourth quarter worth about $713,000.
+Institutional investors and hedge funds own 67.74% of the company’s stock.

 About Essential Utilities (Get Rating)